-A. Per AOSC 15-18, the Florida Supreme Court has determined the appropriate level of access for each category of user.
+A. Per Standards for Access to Electronic Court Records, the Florida Supreme Court has determined the appropriate level of access for each category of user.
 For the "Anonymous Public Access User," this access level is in accordance with legal statutes that protect confidential information.
+For other access levels, users are required to enter into subscription agreements and subscibe to services that allow access to additional records.
 The Clerk is required to comply with the access levels and uses certain security protocols to protect confidential information and documents.

 A. No, in order to protect confidential information, such as account information, social security numbers, etc., only redacted documents are available online.
 In order to receive un-redacted copies of documents, you must go to the courthouse and present a state-issued ID.
 Once your identity is verified and it is confirmed that you are a party to the case, you may receive an un-redacted copy of a document.

 A. The Broward County Clerk of Courts began electronically scanning documents in 2011.
 Documents prior to this date may not be available in electronic form at this time.
 The Clerk’s Office is currently in the process of digitizing older case files, and as this occurs these documents will be made available on the website.

 A. Yes, all Commercial Purchasers of Bulk Records can obtain access to all non-confidential records for a cost after subscribing to the Commercial Data Access (API) Service and submitting the required notarized registration agreement form.
 Additional prepared daily, weekly and monthly reports are available for a cost from the Online Services Report Downloads page.
 Additional data services are forthcoming in the near future.
 For additional information about Commercial Bulk Data Access or Report Download, please submit an email inquiry to eClerk@browardclerk.org or call website support team at (954) 831-5588.